 As the joints of overweight cats can sometimes be put under extra strain, this dry kibble also contains glucosamine and chondroitin to help support your cat and keep them feeling comfortable.
-This kibble is veterinary approved, so you can be confident that your cat is getting all the nutrition they need, just in a low-calorie format!
+This kibble is veterinary-approved, and you can be confident that your cat is getting all the nutrition they need, just in a low-calorie format!

 10. BUTCHER’S Classic Wet Cat Food

-Butcher’s Classic Wet Cat Food comes in a jumbo pack of 24 cans, each 400 grams in size.
-Each pack includes six cans of chicken, ocean fish, beef, and haddock.
+Butcher’s Classic Wet Cat Food comes in a jumbo pack of 24 cans, and each is 400 grams in size.
+The pack includes six cans of chicken, ocean fish, beef, and haddock.
 This grain- and gluten-free cat food is nutritionally balanced to provide all the minerals and vitamins that your cat needs.

 We have read reviews of these cans arriving dented, so while the product itself is good quality, that’s something to be aware of.
-Other users have commented that this cat food smells particularly strong — something that your cat may love, but you not so much!
+Other users have commented that this cat food smells particularly strong.

-If you’ve been looking at all the different cat foods online, then you might be feeling a little overwhelmed by the sheer number of choices out there.
-We’ve created this handy buyer’s guide to help you decide which food is going to be the best for your cat.
+If you’ve been looking at all the cat foods online, you might be feeling a little overwhelmed by the sheer number of choices.
+We’ve created this handy buyer’s guide to help you decide which food will be the best for your cat.

 If your cat leaves their bowl licked clean after their dinner, it’s a great sign that they’re enjoying their food and find it palatable.
 If your cat is leaving food in their bowl but still appearing hungry, that is a sign that their current food might not be ticking all the boxes for them in terms of taste.

-The costs of different cat foods can vary quite widely, and often, the higher-end premium choices will use real meat and higher-quality ingredients.
-If you’re on a budget, though, as long as a brand has been approved by the PFMA, then you can be confident that they’re still going to provide all the nourishment that your cat needs to stay healthy.
+The costs of cat food can vary quite widely, and often, the higher-end premium choices will use real meat and higher-quality ingredients.
+If you’re on a budget, as long as a brand has been approved by the PFMA, you can be confident that they’re still going to provide all the nourishment that your cat needs to stay healthy.

 Kittens, adult cats, and senior cats all have different requirements in terms of nutrients.
 Kittens need supplements like DHA and ARA that are found in their mother’s milk, and senior cats can benefit from glucosamine to help their joints feel more comfortable.